LaikaStudios/LaSh/doc/README.md

 LaSh implements these key features:

-   * It combines a material's bxdf response(s) and its displacement into an encapsulated Material definition.
+   * It combines a material's bxdf and displacement into an encapsulated Material definition.
 In this way, a LaSh Material contains all the information about a Material's optical and physical properties in a single atomic object, representing a true physical substance.